mozilla-b2g/gaia-email-libs-and-more/js/tasks.md

     multiple tasks.
 - Execution: The task manager eventually decides to execute your task based on its priority / resource needs / dependencies / etc.

+## Complex Tasks ##

+Complex tasks are responsible for maintaining their own aggregate state as a persistent, atomic state.
+Given this state, they assert a set of task markers with priority tags.
+The task manager treats these task markers like planned simple tasks, consuming them in the same fashion.
+But when the TaskManager decides to execute a complex task, it instead hands the complex task a task marker.

+Task markers have an associated count in order to allow for parallelization.